 (5.3e- to 7.4e- in extended full well mode)

 |Exposure Time Range||30us-3600sec|

-*With the improvement of the CMOS technology, the 16bit CMOS camera has been released, like QHY600/268/411/461.
-For these cameras, even in lowest gain it has beyond the requirement of unit gain (less than 1e/ADU due to sufficient samples) So you can directly set gain0 as start.
-Please note QHY600/268C/411/461 has extend full well mode.
-In this mode you still need to find out the unit gain position.
+*With the improvement of the CMOS technology, For these 16bit CMOS cameras, even in lowest gain it has beyond the requirement of unit gain (less than 1e/ADU due to sufficient samples).

 |Amp Control||Zero Amplifer Glow|